dougmorato/WebGoat-Documentation/FAQ.md

 ***

 <a name="startup"/>
-## Q. When I start up WebGoat it dies very quickly.
+## When I start up WebGoat it dies very quickly.

 WebGoat is a Java application that runs on Tomcat using port 80.
 If you have another application listening on port 80 (like IIS), you will need to change WebGoat's port (to 8080 or something) in the tomcat_root/conf/server.xml file.
 You can also start up webgoat using the webgoat_8080.bat file.
 You will then need to browse to: